Science and technology in Jordan: JY1 Cubesat

-Jordan will launch its first nano satellite Cubesat in February 2018, with the name of JY1; the late King Hussein's amateur radio call sign.
+Jordan will launch its first nano-satellite Cubesat in February 2018, with the name of JY1; the late King Hussein's amateur radio call sign.
 The satellite is being constructed by university students who received a two-month internship at NASA previously, through an initiative launched by the country's Crown Prince Foundation.

 International cooperation in science and technology

 Arab Strategy for Science, Technology and Innovation

 In March 2014, the Council of Ministers of Higher Education and Scientific Research in the Arab World endorsed the draft Arab Strategy for Science, Technology and Innovation at its 14th congress in Riyadh, Saudi Arabia.
-The strategy has three main thrusts: academic training in science and engineering, scientific research and regional and international scientific co-operation.
+The strategy has three main thrusts: academic training in science and engineering, scientific research and regional and international scientific cooperation.
 One of the strategy's key objectives is to involve the private sector more in regional and interdisciplinary collaboration, in order to add economic and development value to research and make better use of available expertise.
-Up to now, science, technology and innovation policies in Arab states have failed to catalyse knowledge production effectively or add value to products and services because they focus on developing research without taking the business community on board.
+Up to now, science, technology and innovation policies in Arab states have failed to catalyses knowledge production effectively or add value to products and services because they focus on developing research without taking the business community on board.
 There has also been a lot of talk about re-orienting the education system towards innovation and entrepreneurship but little action.

-In the Arab Strategy for Science, Technology and Innovation, countries are urged to engage in greater international co-operation in 14 scientific disciplines and strategic economic sectors, including nuclear energy, space sciences and convergent technologies such as bio-informatics and nanobiotechnology.
+In the Arab Strategy for Science, Technology and Innovation, countries are urged to engage in greater international co-operation in 14 scientific disciplines and strategic economic sectors, including nuclear energy, space sciences and convergent technologies such as bioinformatics and nanotechnology.
 The Strategy advocates involving scientists from the diaspora and urges scientists to engage in public outreach; it also calls for greater investment in higher education and training to build a critical mass of experts and staunch brain drain.
 The Strategy nevertheless eludes some core issues, including the delicate question of who will foot the hefty bill of implementing the strategy.